Diary of Nishchint Srikumar

 The conversation breaks into groups, and Iqbal and I speak with one of the assistants.
 One possible wedge: while there is opposition to British involvement, there might be rather less to that of an Indian government.
 There is clear and rational opposition to expanding British, and indeed Chinese, influence; but if the airport were to be placed formally under Tibetan control, something more might be possible…

 At Ganden, Rinpoche Surkhan does not object to change, but does wish to study it carefully and at length – and these are the only people so far to ask us detailed questions about the operation of aircraft.
-They'll go on to study scriptures and consider
+They'll go on to study scriptures and consider.

 While we wait, Vijay goes to the ink-workshop behind the scriptorium, and contemplates the making of ink.